Product Data Feed

 The Crobox product data model is flexible and extensible so it can be easily connected with various feeds.

-Only the Product entity is actually required as bare-minimum with product ID as the only required field.
+Only the Product entity is actually required as bare-minimum with product ID as the only required field, but ideally the following fields would be included:

 Field Value Conversions on Feed imports